From BR Bullpen

 Biographical Information

 Denny Mack was a first baseman and shortstop in the National Association, National League, and American Association.
 He played in all three leagues in their initial seasons, and managed the 1882 Louisville Eclipse to a 42-38 record in their initial year.

 His best year with the bat was 1872, when he hit .288 and led the league in walks.

 He also pitched 13 innings, and while he is listed as giving up only 5 earned runs, he is credited with 25 unearned runs.

-He was the first major league player from Villanova University, attending there in 1867-70.
+He was the first major league player from Villanova University, attending there from 1867 to 1870.
 As a 20-year-old in 1871, he played in the same infield in Rockford as 19-year-old Cap Anson.
-In 1872, he and Anson both moved over to the 1872 Athletics.
+In 1872, he and Anson both moved over to the Philadelphia Athletics.

 In 1885, he managed the Lancaster Lancasters for part of the season.

 He was supposedly involved in a conspiracy to throw a game in 1874, one that got John Radcliff expelled from the team. (www.baseballlibrary.com/baseballlibrary/chronology/1874Year.stm) However, Mack continued to play and manage for years after that, and Radcliff played in 1875.